Table of Contents

 -

-Data Analysis for Life Sciences (Paid/Free to Audit): A beginner-level course from Harvard, focusing on data analysis using R.
+Data Analysis for Life Sciences (Paid/Free to Audit): An early level course from Harvard, focusing on data analysis using R.

 -

-Analyzing and Visualizing Data with Power BI (Paid/Free to Audit): A course from Microsoft that teaches you how to use Power BI for data visualization.
+Analyzing and Visualizing Data with Power BI (Paid/Free to Audit): A course in Microsoft teaching you how to use Power BI for data visualization.

 - Link: Power BI on edX